College Admissions Intelligence

 In addition, each school's requirements differ.
 Some schools require SAT Subject Tests, others merely recommend them, and still others say they will consider them if included with the application.

 In some cases, SAT Subject Tests are only recommended by certain departments or majors within the school.
 The precise requirements of each of these schools will be somewhat different, and are subject to change without notice.

 The moral of the story is this: check the requirements yourself, for every college on your list.
 Always, always check for yourself, unless you have a dedicated professional handling it for you.
 Do not rely on a list from the web that might be outdated or flat-out wrong.
 Go to each college's website and verify their requirements yourself.
 That will require a bit of work on your part, but it can help you avoid some unpleasant surprises.

 The SAT, the ACT, and the SAT Subject Test

 If you want a quick, painless overview of these standardized tests, watch this brief video from Collegica's Junior Toolkit.

 Cassie Nichols attended Princeton University, where she was an NCAA All-American and Academic All-American athlete, as well as captain of the Princeton women’s water polo team.
 After college, she conducted educational research at Yale University, taught literature and the college essay at Choate Rosemary Hall in Wallingford, Connecticut, and earned a Master of Arts degree in Education from University of California, Santa Barbara.
-She is the author of The College Essay Trap, a veteran private college consultant, and is one of the founders of Collegica.
+She is the author of The College Essay Trap, a veteran private college consultant, and is the founder of College Specific.